Better than Story Points

-Story points are unsuitable for use as the primary metric on software projects.
-We recommend that you supplement them with COSMIC function points and give 14 reasons why.
+Due to their inconsistency, story points are unsuitable for use as the primary metric on software projects.
+We recommend that you supplement them with COSMIC function points and give reasons why.

 What are Story Points?